raspberrypi/documentation/configuration/device-tree.md

 But when a system like Raspberry Pi supports optional plug-in accessories, such as HATs, the problem grows further.
 Ultimately, each possible configuration requires a Device Tree to describe it, but once you factor in different base hardware (models A, B, A+, and B+) and gadgets only requiring the use of a few GPIO pins that can coexist, the number of combinations starts to multiply rapidly.

-What is needed is a way to describe these optional components using partial Device Tree, and then to be able to build a complete tree by taking a base DT and adding a number of optional elements.
+What is needed is a way to describe these optional components using a partial Device Tree, and then to be able to build a complete tree by taking a base DT and adding a number of optional elements.
 Well, you can, and these optional elements are called "overlays".

 <a name="part2.1"></a>
 ### 2.1: Fragments